 - industry policies and regulations;

 - licensing;

-- tariffs:

 - competition;

 - telecommunications resource allocation;

 - service standards;

 - technical standards;

+- tariff policies;

 - interconnection and settlement arrangements;

 - enforcement of industry regulations;

 - universal service obligations;

 - network information security;

-- network access license approval for telecom equipment and terminals; and
+- · network access license approval for telecom equipment and terminals; and

 - network construction plans.

 Other PRC governmental authorities also take part in regulating tariff policies, capital investment and foreign investment in the telecommunications industry.
-The regulatory framework within which we operate may constrain our ability to implement our business strategies and limit our flexibility to respond to market conditions or to changes in our cost structure.
+The regulatory framework within which we operate may constrain our ability to implement our business strategies and limit our flexibility to respond to market conditions.